ReDef: Do Code Language Models Truly Understand Code Changes for Just-in-Time Software Defect Prediction?: Introduction

-Together, these contributions provide both a reliable benchmark and empirical insights into how PLMs handle code changes, informing future defect prediction research and practice.
+Together, these contributions provide both a reliable benchmark and empirical insights into how CLMs handle code changes, informing future defect prediction research and practice.
 The remainder of this paper is organized as follows.
 Section~2 reviews background and related work.
-Section~3 describes our dataset construction and PLM input strategies.
+Section~3 describes our dataset construction and two-stage evaluation protocol, encompassing both input encoding strategies and counterfactual perturbation methods.
 Section~4 outlines the experimental setup, and Section~5 reports results.
 Section~6 discusses threats to validity, and Section~7 concludes.